mbogden/galaxyJSPAM/notes.md

   - zooRun.py
 	- Need to also read zoo files and write in model information and humanscore to info.txt

+- Image Creator
+  - Image_creator currently normalizes images.
+This changes how "bright" a particle is from run to run depending on how many clump in one location.
+	- Would like to change

 - Score file should include
   - date
   - experiment #